Barnett effect

 where γ is the gyromagnetic ratio for the material, χ is the magnetic susceptibility.

 The magnetization occurs parallel to the axis of spin.
 Barnett was motivated by a prediction by Owen Richardson in 1908, later named the Einstein–de Haas effect, that magnetizing a ferromagnet can induce a mechanical rotation.
-He instead looked for the opposite effect, that is, that spinning a ferromagnet could change its magnetization.
+He instead looked for the inverse effect, that is, that spinning a ferromagnet could change its magnetization.
 He established the effect with a long series of experiments between 1908 and 1915.